passiomatic/videobox/README.md

 You can install Videobox along with the main Python installation of your machine or in so-called "virtual environment", which is the recommended approach, since its dependencies may clash with packages you have already installed.
 [Learn more about virtual environments][venv].

-You install Videobox from [PyPI][2] via the Python `pip` utility.
+Install Videobox from [PyPI][2] via the Python `pip` utility.
 Again, type the following command in your terminal:

 ```
 $ python -m pip install videobox